 Through the Web Manager's IPDU Power Management form, users with power management permissions can perform power management on any device plugged into an PM connected to the AUX port.
-See "" on page 266.
+See "Use this form to connect to servers with either an in-band or a KVM connection.
+See "Connecting to Servers Remotely Through the Web Manager" on page 321." on page 304.

 Administrators must configure users for IPDU power management.
-See "To Configure Users to Manage Specific Power Outlets" on page 145.
-Or see "Setting Up and Configuring Power Management" on page 36 for a list of all of the administration tasks involved in setting up power management.
+See "To Configure Users to Manage Specific Power Outlets" on page 166.
+Or see "Setting Up and Configuring Power Management" on page 42 for a list of all of the administration tasks involved in setting up power management.